 - If you do not own a slow cooker with a stovetop-safe insert (or wish to skip step one): Place the insert on the slow-cooker base (this recipe will fit a 4-quart capacity slow cooker).
 Add the olive oil, onion, celery, carrot, zucchini, potatoes, split red lentils, chopped tomatoes, parmigiano rind, bay leaves, thyme, chicken stock, kosher salt, and black pepper.
 Stir together.
-Cook on high heat for 4-6 hours, or until the red lentils are tender (or alternatively, cook on low heat for 8-10 hours).
+Cook on the high heat setting for 4 to 6 hours, or until the red lentils are tender (or alternatively, cook on the low heat setting for 8-10 hours).

-- In the last hour of cook time (or 2 hours, if you are cooking over low heat), add the thinly sliced cabbage.
+- In the last hour of cook time (or 2 hours, if you are cooking over the low heat setting), add the thinly sliced cabbage.
 Remove and discard the dried bay leaves and any tough thyme sprigs.
-Adjust the seasoning to taste salt and pepper – you will most likely need to be liberal on the salt for this soup!
+Adjust the seasoning to taste salt and pepper – you will most likely need to be liberal on the salt for this soup.

-- Serve the soup and top each serving with a drizzle of extra virgin olive oil, a sprinkling of freshly chopped parsley, and freshly grated parmigiano-reggiano.
+- Serve the soup and top each serving with a drizzle of extra virgin olive oil, a sprinkling of freshly chopped parsley, and freshly grated parmigiano-reggiano cheese.

 Tips for Success: